DMARC adoption statistics 2026: 89% of emails pass DMARC but 14.5% still fail SPF (July 2026 Update)

 I spent five years on the Search team at Google working on large-scale crawling and indexing systems.
 One of the lessons I took away from that period: DNS records are the internet's version of a company's LinkedIn profile.
 They're public, they're structured, and they reveal more than people think they do.
 A company that publishes no DMARC record has told you something about itself, whether it meant to or not.

 I run TechnologyChecker's crawling infrastructure now from Edinburgh.
-We scan 50 million domains a month and we see DMARC, SPF, and DKIM records every single day.
+We scan 29.9 million active domains every month and we see DMARC, SPF, and DKIM records every single day.
 But DNS records only tell you what a company claims to support.
 They don't tell you whether the actual mail flow passes verification when it arrives at a recipient.
 For that, you need network-level data.
 So we pulled Q1 2026 email security telemetry from Cloudflare Radar, which aggregates patterns from the billions of messages processed by Cloudflare Email Security each quarter.
 Then we cross-referenced it against the industry's most cited third-party datasets from Valimail, Red Sift, and the Verizon 2025 Data Breach Investigations Report.

 Here's what the combined data says, what it means for your deliverability, and why email authentication maturity is one of the most reliable technology sophistication signals we've ever measured.